bacusmoa/artist.bacusmoa/README.md

-this is a website created for fun! you may definitley copy if you want. go to artist.bacusmoa.com to see it for your self.
+I have created this website for fun!
+Feel free to copy everything down for your self!